 Technology has enabled TVs to become ever flatter, thinner, and lighter, but it can’t overcome the laws of physics when it comes to audio.
 Filling a room with sound requires substantial speakers that can move a lot of air, and those types of speakers just won’t fit inside a thin TV chassis.
 That’s where soundbars come in.

 If you’re strapped for cash but long to improve both your audio and streaming experiences, take a look at the Roku Streambar.
-It’s stronger in the latter category than the former, but its $130 price tag makes it a very strong value.
+It’s stronger in the latter category than the former, but its $130 price tag ($99 street price) makes it a very strong value.